-“It’s where Joe Pattern came to recruit me, Jimmy Johnson, Vice Dooley — all of those guys were sitting in that little brick apartment when I was coming out of Austin-East school,” he said.
+“It’s where Joe Pattern came to recruit me, Jimmy Johnson, Vince Dooley — all of those guys were sitting in that little brick apartment when I was coming out of Austin-East school,” he said.
 “I didn’t necessarily dream of playing in the NFL, but I did dream I could play in college — big-time college.”

 He didn’t just want to play football in college.
 Thompson also said he wanted to travel since he had never had the chance to.
 At the time, he said he had never been past Nashville to play in a state championship game.

 He went to Penn State, but he could never leave East Knoxville.
 Thompson said he returned every year to invest in community organizations, supporting the people who had his back.

 Then, in 1991, Thompson was drafted by the Steelers.
 The announcement came with a big paycheck, which he used to pay back the person who supported him the most — his mother.

 “The first thing I did was buy my mom a house,” he said.
 “I wanted to buy my mom a house in Holston Heights.”

 Thompson's Return: Giving back as quickly as possible